 Additional Information Other resources include our FAQs and the Residential Fee Estimating Worksheet.
 Please contact us if you have any additional questions.

-Apply Online Beginning July 1, 2017, if your project requires plan review, you must submit your application and construction drawings electronically through eBuild.
+Apply Online If your project requires plan review, you must submit your application and construction drawings electronically through eBuild.
 All projects submitted through eBuild must meet residential file naming standards.
 By applying online you can:

 - Submit your application and drawings